JakeJiUThealth/ESOCVD-2.0/Readme.txt

-Our computational platfrom includes two modules:
+Our computational platform includes two modules:
 1) A matlab-based package for sample ordering (assign each sample to the Pseudo-timeline 24h);
 2) A R-based package for oscillatory rhythm detection.